 - In a 2 quart mixing bowl, combine ketchup, Worcestershire sauce, chili powder, Liquid Smoke, mustard and brown sugar.
-Whisk until smooth.
+Whisk until blended.

-- Add the beans and mix with a spoon.
+- Add the beans and gently stir with a spoon.

-- Add onions and peppers to bean mixture—do not drain.
-Add parsley.
-Stir.
+- Add onions and peppers to bean mixture.
+Add parsley and gently stir.

-- Prepare a 2 quart casserole dish by wiping sides and bottom with 1 T. Olive Oil.
-Pour mixture into dish and back for 45 minutes.
+- Prepare a 2 quart casserole dish by spraying with non-stick spray.
+Pour bean mixture into dish and bake for 45 minutes.

-Spicy Baked Beans … it’s what’s for a BBQ side dish
+Spicy Baked Beans Recipe Using Canned Beans … it’s what’s for a BBQ side dish